 Fast-forward almost 20 years later and I am living in one of the most culturally diverse cities in the world.
 There are literally five Japanese restaurants within a mile from our home.
 I think nothing of stopping on the way home from work to grab some sushi.
 Heck, I even buy sushi at the grocery store if I have a craving and am feeling exceptionally lazy.
 Japanese culture is all around me.

-Pat and I love to cook at home, but one thing that we haven’t tried yet is homemade Japanese food.
-We finally took a swing at creating our own ramen at home.
-Ramen is totally blowing up the food scene here in San Francisco.
+Pat and I love to cook at home, and making ramen is such a treat!
 Make no mistake though, this isn’t your little brother’s dorm room ramen recipe.
 This is a start-to-finish made from scratch version that is definitely a little involved but worth every bit of work for the salty umami-ness (yes, I know I made that up) of it.